-The 2020 Annual National Pollutant Discharge Elimination System (NPDES) Report for the City of Sunnyvale (City) Water Pollution Control Plant (WPCP) is prepared in accordance with NPDES Permit No. CA0037621, San Francisco Bay Regional Water Quality Control Board (RWQCB) Order R2-2014-0035 (effective November 1, 2014) and R2-2020-0002 (effective April 1, 2020).
-This report summarizes the discharge monitoring results from the January 1 to December 31, 2020 reporting period and has been divided into six chapters to address the requirements contained in Section V.C.1.f of Attachment G, as well as Provisions VI.C.2 (Effluent Characterization Study and Report) and VI.C.4.b (Sludge and Biosolids Management) of the Order.
+The 2021 Annual National Pollutant Discharge Elimination System (NPDES) Report for the City of Sunnyvale (City) Water Pollution Control Plant (WPCP) is prepared in accordance with NPDES Permit No. CA0037621, San Francisco Bay Regional Water Quality Control Board (RWQCB) R2-2020-0002 (effective April 1, 2020).
+This report summarizes the monitoring results from the January 1 to December 31, 2021 reporting period and has been divided into six chapters to address the requirements contained in Section V.C.1.f of Attachment G, as well as Provisions VI.C.2 (Effluent Characterization Study and Report) and VI.C.4.b (Sludge and Biosolids Management) of the Order.